top of page

 Ask yourselves the following question: Were you evil in your lives?
 By not denying the darkness within you, not only you can recognize the deeper aspects of yourselves, but also work towards your own redemption from it, to become better, moral beings.
 This is why, in the name of greater moral behavior, we must not deny our flaws, must not deny criticism, and allow ourselves to face distress.
 For the agony included is a means to the greater end of becoming morally-better people.

-This article shall further explain why it is through redemption, and not through power, one can become a better person.
+This article shall further explain why it is through redemption, and not through the power of authority, one can become a better person.

 Why a Great Success Reveals Who You Are